-When selecting hand dryers for disabled washrooms there are a number of considerations.
+When selecting hand dryers for disabled washrooms there are a number of considerations:

-Firstly the height the hand dryer is installed.
+Firstly, the height the hand dryer is installed.
 Disabled doesn’t necessarily mean wheelchair user, therefore there are a whole range of potential positions the users may be accessing the hand dryer from.
-The hand dryer will have a different recommended installation height depending on whether it is a ‘blade’ hands in hand dryer like the Dyson Airblade; a low energy, or a high speed hand dryer like the Warner Howard Airforce.
+The hand dryer will have a different recommended installation height depending on whether it is a ‘blade’ hands in hand dryer like the Dyson Airblade; a low-energy, or a high-speed hand dryer like the Warner Howard Airforce.

-Blade hand dryers are inherently more limiting for a reduced capacity user as they are intended for hands to be inserted from above for maximum effectiveness; for wheelchair users this requires exentension which may or may not be possible and for a standing user will require bending.
+Blade hand dryers are inherently more limiting for a reduced capacity user as they are intended for hands to be inserted from above for maximum effectiveness; for wheelchair users this requires extension which may or may not be possible and for a standing user will require bending.

-There major advantage is that most have a drainage system (not the Dyson Airblade) therefore prevent floors from becoming hazardous.
+However, the major advantage is that most have a drainage system (not the Dyson Airblade) therefore prevent floors from becoming hazardous.

 A great compromise?

-We would recommend the DryForce Plus hand dryer (pictured below) gets consideration for disabled users.
+We would recommend the DryForce Plus hand dryer (pictured below) for disabled users.
 It has a relatively quick dry time, quiet in operation, is energy efficient, takes up limited space on the wall and is flexible in its location fixing.
 But most importantly, as you will see, has a tray at the bottom which collects water and stops it going onto the floor or over the user; if the user has parts of their body under the airflow such as when sat in a wheelchair.